 Words You Could Eat

-I share some of the lost words here (marked with *) to help ensure their magic lives on.
+A few of the disappeared nature words (marked with *) appear here too — to help keep their magic alive.

 Photo by Dewang Gupta on Unsplash